 Platforms: Web

-If there is a text-to-image model that can come very close to Midjourney, then it’s Stable Diffusion.
-Unlike Midjourney, which is a paid and proprietary model, Stable Diffusion is a free and open-source model.
+If there is a text-to-image model that comes very close to Midjourney then it’s Stable Diffusion.
+Unlike Midjourney, which is a premium and proprietary model, Stable Diffusion is a free and open-source model.
 Plus, it can be installed even on a local PC having at least 8GB of VRAM.
 Stable Diffusion is already used by many websites and apps to quickly generate images from text input.

 Stable Diffusion is developed on Latent Diffusion Models, Eleuther AI, LAION, OpenCLIP, OpenAI’s ADM codebase, CompVis, and more.
-The company has released Stable Diffusion XL in public, and recently, it also announced SDXL Turbo for real-time, instant image generation.
+The company has released its latest Stable Diffusion 3.5 models (Large, Large Turbo, and Medium) for realistic image generation.

-Pros Cons Free and open-source Hand and eye rendering still needs work Powerful capabilities Trained on a large dataset
+Pros Cons Open-source Not free entirely Powerful capabilities Trained on a large dataset

 Platforms: Web